limebit/medmodels/docs/user_guide/02_medrecord_intro.md

 ## Full example Code

-The full code examples for this chapter can be foud here:
+The full code examples for this chapter can be found here:
 ```{literalinclude} scripts/02_medrecord_intro.py
 ---
 language: python